micag2025/Supply_Chain_project/publication.md

 ## TL;DR

-This project (publication) presents the design and implementation of a **blockchain-based supply chain tracking system** built on the Ethereum Sepolia testnet enabling authorized users to create, track, and manage supply chain batches.
+This publication presents the design and implementation of a **blockchain-based supply chain tracking system** built on the Ethereum Sepolia testnet enabling authorized users to create, track, and manage supply chain batches.

-The application combines a Solidity smart contract, MetaMask wallet integration, React frontend components, and ethers.js to create **a decentralized application (dApp)** capable of tracking products through a simplified supply chain lifecycle:
+The application combines a **Solidity smart contract**, **MetaMask wallet** integration, **React frontend** components, and **ethers.js** to create **a decentralized application (dApp)** capable of tracking products through a simplified supply chain lifecycle:

 **Created → Shipped → Delivered**